 Electronic proposal responses to this RFP are to be submitted through a secure mailbox at BidSync until the date and time as indicated in this document.
 It is the sole responsibility of the Proposer to ensure its proposal reaches BidSync before the Solicitation closing date and time.
 There is no cost to the Proposer to submit a proposal in response to a Miami-Dade County solicitation via BidSync.
 Electronic proposal submissions may require the uploading of electronic attachments.
 The submission of attachments containing embedded documents or proprietary file extensions is prohibited.
 All documents should be attached as separate files.
-All proposals received and time stamped through the County's third party partner, BidSync, prior to the proposal submittal deadline shall be accepted as timely submitted.
-The circumstances surrounding all proposals received and time stamped after the proposal submittal deadline will be evaluated by the procuring department in consultation with the County Attorney's Office to determine whether the proposal will be accepted as timely.
+All proposals received and time stamped through the County's third party partner, BidSync, prior to the proposal submittal deadline will be evaluated by the procuring department in consultation with the County Attorney's Office to determine whether the proposal will be accepted as timely.
 Proposals will be opened promptly at the time and date specified.
 The responsibility for submitting a proposal on or before the stated time and date is solely and strictly the responsibility of the Proposer.
 The County will in no way be responsible for delays caused by technical difficulty or caused by any other occurrence.
 All expenses involved with the preparation and submission of proposals to the County, or any work performed in connection therewith, shall be borne by the Proposer(s).